ibm-cloud-docs/Cloudant/api/document.md

 ```
 {: codeblock}

-#### Example of using the command line to create, update, or delete multiple documents:
+#### Example of using the command line to create, update, or delete multiple documents

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_bulk_docs" \